The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 Moreover, trauma impacts the brains of boys and girls very differently.
 In girls, the insula shrinks while in boys it grows larger.

-Culturally, girls are programmed to shut up and repress their feelings, they literally shrink to accommodate their toxic environment.
+Culturally, girls are programmed to shut up and repress their feelings, they shrink to accommodate their toxic environment.
 While boys are given a free pass to express their rage and fight back.
 Not surprisingly, scoliosis is more common in girls than boys.
 My brother became violent and reactive while I developed scoliosis.

 I now feel that if I had not believed in and followed my tyrannical indoctrination of forgiving instead of fighting back, I probably wouldn’t have had scoliosis.